Overwhelmed by the sheer amount of stuff in your home? Need to get rid of it quickly?

 Craigslist

-If you want to sell your items directly, you might want to give Craigslist a try.
-Craigslist can be a great option for furniture and other large pieces that can’t easily be shipped or brought into a shop.
+Craigslist is helpful to both post your items for sale or free, especially or furniture and other large pieces that can’t easily be shipped or brought into a shop.
+Also check out our 27 sites like Craigslist.

 When selling items online, there are some general best practices to keep in mind: